Addressing Lipoedema in Adults

 Liposuction

 For more severe cases where the fat accumulation is significantly affecting your quality of life, liposuction may be considered.
 One type of liposuction commonly used for lipoedema is Microaire liposuction.
-In this procedure, a small tube is inserted under the skin to suction out the abnormal fat tissue.
+This procedure inserts a small tube under the skin to suction out the abnormal fat tissue.
 Depending on the extent of the fat accumulation, you might require multiple sessions to achieve the desired results.
 It’s essential to consult a specialist plastic surgeon for a comprehensive treatment plan tailored to your individual needs.

 RELATED: Can Liposuction Treat Lymphoedema?